The Learning Experience logo

 Excellent

-The brand provides a comprehensive 221-hour training curriculum designed to prepare two staff members for launch.
-The program includes on-site launch support for operational readiness, and franchisees are responsible for travel and living expenses; on-site support is available for an additional fee.
+The Learning Experience provides a Comprehensive 221-hour training curriculum designed to prepare two staff members for launch, combining classroom instruction, hands-on operational training, and management-focused modules.
+The program includes on-site launch support to ensure operational readiness; franchisees are responsible for travel and living expenses, and additional fees apply for on-site assistance.

 How Much Does It Cost to Open a The Learning Experience Franchise?